pandeyab/disaster_response_pipelines/README.md

 The app uses a ML model to categorize any new messages received, and the repository also contains the code used to train the model and to prepare any new datasets for model training purposes.

 ## Data Required for poject <a name="data"></a>
-* **data**: This folder contains sample messages and categories datasets in csv format.
+* **data**: This folder contains sample messages and categories datasets in csv format and DisasterResponse database.

 ## Files Description <a name="files"></a>
 * **process_data.py**: This code takes as its input csv files containing message data and message categories (labels), and creates an SQLite database containing a merged and cleaned version of this data.
 * **train_classifier.py**: This code takes the SQLite database produced by process_data.py as an input and uses the data contained within it to train and tune a ML model for categorizing messages.
 The output is a pickle file containing the fitted model.
 Test evaluation metrics are also printed as part of the training process.
+* **run.py**: This to run flask web app.
+This will display the results in a Flask web app
 * **ETL Pipeline Preparation.ipynb**: The code and analysis contained in this Jupyter notebook was used in the development of process_data.py. process_data.py effectively automates this notebook.
 * **ML Pipeline Preparation.ipynb**: The code and analysis contained in this Jupyter notebook was used in the development of train_classifier.py.
 In particular, it contains the analysis used to tune the ML model and determine which algorithm to use. train_classifier.py effectively automates the model fitting process contained in this notebook.

 ## Commands for execution <a name="commands"></a>
 1. Run the following commands in the project's root directory to set up your database and model.